woabu0/pixenz/README.md

-# Pikzo - Agency Application
+# Pixenz - Portfolio Website

-Welcome to the **Pikzo** project!
+Welcome to the **Pixenz** project!
 This README provides an overview of the project, setup instructions, and other relevant details.

 ## Table of Contents